 Moving forward: “An idea is not a business.
 Execution and luck are more important than strategy and analysis.
 Treading water is the same as drowning; it just takes longer.”

 Staying agile: “Five-year plans change every five minutes.”

 Differentiation: “Don’t take a knife to a gunfight.
 Look for the gap.
 For new businesses to succeed today you have to be imaginative and creative.”

 Growing: “Survive before you thrive.”

-His success: “Three cheats: read voraciously, good manners, always follow through.”
+His success: “Three cheats: read voraciously, use good manners, and always follow through.”